Mini Beef Meatballs for Soup

 When I did my first Whole30 challenge I wasn’t sure if I would like chili without beans.
 How silly.
 Yes, chili tastes just fine without beans!
 This turkey chili has such a unique flavor profile my husband and my guests rave about it.
 What’s funny …

-Ranch dressing is one of America’s most popular dressings and dips.
-We use it for salads and dips for chicken nuggets, veggies, and more.
+This Dairy-Free Ranch Dressing is a Whole30 and Paleo friendly version of America’s favorite dressing.
+We use it for salads and dips, for chicken nuggets, veggie trays, and more.
 If you tolerate dairy products, check out my original Ranch Dressing and Dip recipe.
-For those following Whole30 and Paleo diets, …
+There are …

 This vinaigrette is delicious and satiating.
 It’s wonderful with steak or chicken entree salads.
 One guest said, “Wow, this dressing really makes the salad.”
 You can also use this vinaigrette as a dip for spring rolls.
 Cashew-Lime Vinaigrette1/2 cup lime juice (about 5 limes)1/4 cup …